- As low as $321/Night

 - Approximately 924 square feet

 Ocean Bridge is centrally located in the northern end of Myrtle Beach close to major attractions, shopping, dining, golf, plus much more.
 If you are looking for a roomy clean home for your family, golf group, or just somewhere to get away.... you have just found it.
 Myrtle Beach is one of the most fashionable vacation destinations on the east coast.
-Our units come with a entirely equipped kitchen, washer and dryer in unit, towels and bed linens, complementary wifi and cable TV.
+Our units come with a completely equipped kitchen, washer and dryer in unit, towels and bed linens, complementary wifi and cable TV.
 Any guest booking with us must be at least 25 years of age and sign our rental agreement.
 We do not rent to locals.

 About the Area